openedx/edx-documentation/en_us/install_operations/source/installation/fullstack/install_fullstack.rst

 #.
 When prompted, enter the administrator password for your local computer.

 *****************************************
-Start Open edX Fullstack in a Browser
+Starting Open edX Fullstack in a Browser
 *****************************************

 In your browser, go to ``preview.localhost``, which is an alias entry for